ihmeuw/cascade-at/docs/dev/running.rst

  2. The subset of that location hierarchy that will be used for this model.

- 3. The graph of recipes constructed from that subsetted location hierarhcy.
+ 3. The graph of recipes constructed from that subsetted location hierarchy.
     That may include a pre-global step to download data from IHME databases and save it in a file.
 It will include an aggregation step at the end, so that this graph isn't a tree structure.